 In the ever-evolving legal landscape of high-profile cases, the Tex McIver case stands out.
-The upcoming 2023 trial, following the Georgia Supreme Court's reversal of McIver's murder conviction, has garnered significant attention from both the legal community and the public at large.
+The upcoming 2023 trial, following the Georgia Supreme Court's reversal of McIver's conviction, has garnered significant attention from both the legal community and the public at large.

 The Main Story: A Tragic Incident or Calculated Murder?